Nanostructured Soft Materials 2

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

-Responsible coordinator of the module PH2049 is Peter Müller-Buschbaum.
+Responsible coordinator of the module PH2049 is Christine Papadakis.

 Content, Learning Outcome and Preconditions

-This module gives an introduction into Nanostructured Soft Materials with emphasis on optical and electrical properties:
+This module gives an introduction into Nanostructured Soft Materials with emphasis on multicomponent and biological systems as well as on optical and electrical properties:

-After participation in the module the student is able to:
+After participation in the module the students are able to:

 - evaluate different areas of application of photonic crystals